 This is one question I can’t answer for you.
 I recommend you find out the answers and not let it pass.

 Now, for a question we can answer together: What is the maximum value attainable by adding the values obtained for SaO2, %COHb, and %MetHb from a single blood sample?
-(Print: Circle your answers.
-E-book: click on your answers.)

 <QICON>?</QICON>